BroadbandForum/usp/specification/mtp/stomp/index.md

 ## STOMP Server Requirements

-**R-STOMP.33** - A STOMP server implementation MUST adhere to the requirements defined in the STOMP Spec.
+**R-STOMP.33** - A STOMP server implementation MUST adhere to the requirements defined in the STOMP Specification.

 **R-STOMP.34** - A STOMP server implementation MUST perform authentication of the STOMP client and ensure that a Remote USP Endpoint is only allowed to subscribe to the destination that is associated with the USP Endpoint.